 Pick Polywork if you want the product with the larger community behind it; sustained discussion and active users are your priority; you value stability and a longer track record; you need something that also covers Web App.

-Pick Unicorns Club if community size matters less to you than engagement depth; you prefer newer tools with fresher tech; you need something that also covers Fundraising.
+Pick Unicorns Club if community size matters less to you than engagement depth; you prefer newer tools with fresher tech; you need something that also covers Venture Capital.

 Polywork: Polywork is the first collaboration network.
 Discover opportunities to collaborate with other professionals - from speaking on podcasts, to beta-testing new apps, partnering on side projects, and more.
 Youβll never be bored again.